Chapter 3 – Relationship to Clients – annotated

 [0.1] In a real property transaction, a lawyer may act for more than one party with different interests only in the circumstances permitted by Appendix C.

-[1] Lawyers have an ethical duty to avoid conflicts of interest.
+[1] Lawyers have an ethical duty to avoid a conflict of interest.
 Some cases involving conflicts of interest will fall within the scope of the bright line rule as articulated by the Supreme Court of Canada.
 The bright line rule prohibits a lawyer or law firm from representing one client whose legal interests are directly adverse to the immediate legal interests of another client even if the matters are unrelated unless the clients consent.
 However, the bright line rule cannot be used to support tactical abuses and will not apply in the exceptional cases where it is unreasonable for the client to expect that the lawyer or law firm will not act against it in unrelated matters.
-See also rule 3.4-2 and commentary [6].
+See also Code rule 3.4-2 (Consent) and commentary [6].

 [2] In cases where the bright line rule is inapplicable, the lawyer or law firm will still be prevented from acting if representation of the client would create a substantial risk that the lawyer’s representation of the client would be materially and adversely affected by the lawyer’s own interests or by the lawyer’s duties to another current client, a former client, or a third person.
 The risk must be more than a mere possibility; there must be a genuine, serious risk to the duty of loyalty or to client representation arising from the retainer.